mxstack/mxdev/README.md

 main-package = -e .[test]
 ```

+If the main package is defined in a dependent constraint file, it's name must be added to `ignores`.

 ### Default settings

 mxdev provides default settings which can be used inside package or custom